teifip/gcp-api-client/README.md

 client.get('/storage/v1/b/my-bucket/o').then(processResponse);
 ```

 The `{{projectId}}` parameter has a special treatment.
 It can be used in the request path even if not specified when the client is instantiated.
-When this is the case, `{{projectId}}` is replaced with the name of the project for which the client has obtained its credentials.
+When this is the case, `{{projectId}}` is replaced with the default project for the environment.

+### Limitations

+Some of the error responses returned by the [@google-cloud/common](https://www.npmjs.com/package/@google-cloud/common) package are too succinct to be useful.
+For example, the absence of a mandatory request parameter may result in an error response with just `Required` as error message.